Transport and removal of a passive tracer in porous media employing surface washing: Porous plate permeability measurement

 \section{Porous plate permeability measurement}

-To measure the permeability of our in-house fabricated porous plates, we developed a probe consisting of a transparent plastic tube attached to an annular cylindrical stainless steel base as shown in Figure \ref{fig:permeabiity_tool}.
+To measure the permeability of our in-house fabricated porous plates, we developed a probe consisting of a transparent plastic tube attached to an annular cylindrical stainless steel base as shown in Fig.~\ref{fig:permeabiity_tool}.
 Silicone moulding paste is used to seal this probe onto the surface of the porous plate.
 During measurements, the porous plate is maintained fully saturated as its surface is covered with a thin layer of water of depth $w \sim 5$ mm.
 The permeability of the medium is derived from the measurement of the height $H(t)$ of the descending water meniscus in the tube.
-A schematic of the probe and the setup for permeability measurements is shown in Fig.~\ref{fig:permeabiity_tool}.

-We assume that the porous plate of depth $h$ is homogenous and isotropic, neglecting any differences in the packing of the beads close to the bottom boundary.
+We assume that the porous plate of depth $\thick$ is homogenous and isotropic, neglecting any differences in the packing of the beads close to the bottom boundary.
 We adopt a cylindrical coordinate system with the $z$ axis ($\mathbf{\hat{z}}$) oriented vertically upward, normal to the plate and in the direction of the central axis of the cylindrical tube.
-Noting that $w \ (\sim 5$ mm), $h$ (6 mm), $R_i$ (5 mm) $ \ll L$ (28.6 mm), we can assume that the velocity within the tube is purely vertical, $u_z(t)$, while beneath the stainless steel annulus the velocity is purely radial, $u_r(t)$.
-The side glass boundary or the porous plate was always at a distance $L$ or more from the end of the annulus during the measurement.
+Noting that $w \ (\sim 5$ mm), $\thick$ (6 mm), $R_i$ (5 mm) $ \ll R_b$ (28.6 mm), we can assume that the velocity within the tube is purely vertical, $u_z(t)$, while beneath the stainless steel annulus the velocity is purely radial, $u_r(t)$.
+The side glass boundary of the porous plate was always at a distance $2R_b$ or more from the central axis of the probe during the measurement.